coupetmaxence/Telegram-Bot/README.md

 # Telegram bitcoin bot

-This Python powered bitcoin bot provides information such as account balance, account historic or even real-time exange rates and bitcoin conversion to other currencies.
+This Python powered bitcoin bot provides information such as account balance, account historic or even real-time exchange rates and bitcoin conversion to other currencies.

 ## About the project